HollowMan6/02239-Data-Security/Report-access-control.md

 |               |       |       |          |       | **Table 9: The role table** |
 |               |       |       |          |

-In contrast to the previous table, roles are introduced for users in this setup, with the password_hash field still excluded.
+In contrast to the previous table, roles are introduced for users in this setup, with the password_hash field still included.
 To accommodate changes in the company's organizational structure, the initial step involves removing B from the user table.
-Subsequently, the role of G is adjusted from "user" to "user,service_tech," with different roles connected using ",."For the two recently included employees, I is assigned the role of root_user, while H is designated as an user.
+Subsequently, the role of G is adjusted from "user" to "user,service_tech," with different roles connected using ",".For the two recently included employees, I is assigned the role of root_user, while H is designated as a user.
 It's worth noting that the role table remains unchanged, as no alterations to roles have occurred.
 The updated user table is presented in Table 10.

 | **username** | **password_hash** | **role**                         |
 | ------------ | ----------------- | -------------------------------- |